nearz/gpxl/README.md

 ## Tradeoffs & Non-Goals

 - GPxl does not aim to compete with optimized native image libraries
-- SIMD, GPU acceleration, and CGO are intentionally avoided
 - Performance optimizations are secondary to readability and correctness
 - The project focuses on single-image transformations rather than batch pipelines